cakephp/docs/en/tutorials-and-examples/simple-acl-controlled-application/simple-acl-controlled-application.rst

 =====================

 We now have a functioning CRUD application.
-Bake should have setup all the relations we need, if not add them in now.
+Bake should have setup all the relations we need, otherwise add them right now.
 There are a few other pieces that need to be added before we can add the Auth and Acl components.
 First add a login and logout action to your ``UsersController``::